 Immune screen – Increased levels of uterine natural killer cells (white cells) and autoantibodies (antibodies attacking specific organs) have also been suggested as a cause for the repeated failure of cycles.
-The use of steroids, intralipids and other drugs to suppress the immune system and to help a pregnancy develop are controversial.
-More clinical trials are needed to understand the ways in which the immune system affects pregnancy and which treatments might benefit which women.
-Some of the drugs used in these treatments have side effects for both a mother and her developing baby, and it’s important to understand these risks before deciding with your doctor whether testing or treatment is recommended.
+The use of steroids and other drugs to suppress the immune system and to help a pregnancy develop are controversial as some of the drugs used in these treatments have side effects for both a mother and her developing baby.
+It’s important to understand these risks before deciding with your doctor whether testing or treatment is recommended.

 Hysteroscopy or endometrial scratch – We may suggest a hysteroscopy (passing a flexible telescope into the womb under general anaesthetic) if we suspect scar tissue formation or the presence of a fibroid or polyp inside the womb which needs to be removed.
 There is some evidence that this procedure itself, or performing an endometrial scratch, can increase implantation rates.

 Sperm DNA fragmentation – Assessing the degree of damage to sperm DNA can help identify those couples that would benefit from ICSI treatment.